 She said, “From checking in on me daily and helping me with my weekly shopping, my friends here have been invaluable.”

 Maria loves renting because it gives her the freedom and flexibility she wants.
-She also is on an assured tenancy which gives her security and means she never has to worry about a landlord wanting her to leave.
+Being on an assured tenancy gives her security.
+It means she never has to worry about a landlord wanting her to leave.
 She also feels very happy and safe where she is.

 To find out more about renting a home in a retirement development visit: www.myfutureliving.co.uk